How to Get Rid of House Centipedes Naturally? | Control Guide

 What Eats Centipede

 As centipedes prey on other insects, they also have their own predators that they are afraid of.
-Salamanders, frogs, toads, beavers, geckos, birds, and chickens are among predators that feed on centipedes.
+Salamanders, frogs, toads, beavers, geckos, birds, and chickens are among the predators that feed on centipedes.
 Small centipedes are also eaten by larger spiders and ground beetles.

 Are House Centipedes Dangerous?